Skip to main content

 Can I save if my child is not a customer?

-If your child is not already a customer, they will automatically become a customer when you open a Barnas Sparekonto.
+If your child is not already a customer, the child will automatically become a customer when opening a Children's Savings Account.

-Should I save in my own name or my child’s name?
+Should I save in my name or the child's name?

 There are advantages and disadvantages to both options.